 2. If the landlord gives notice and the tenant does not reply, but has not objected in the past when the landlord has gone in.

 Here there will be a ‘course of dealing’ and the landlord will be entitled to assume that he can still use his keys to enter and do the inspection (or whatever).
+However, you may want to just get the tenant to confirm this.

 3. If the landlord gives notice and the tenant does not reply – where this is the first inspection visit.